photostructure/exiftool-vendored.exe/README.md

 [exiftool-vendored](https://github.com/photostructure/exiftool-vendored.js) for
 performant, type-safe access to this binary.**

-## Thanks to Oliver Betz!
+## Thanks to Phil Harvey and Oliver Betz!

+Phil Harvey has been [working tirelessly on ExifTool since 2003](https://exiftool.org/ancient_history.html).

-This module heavily depends on [Oliver Betz's portable Perl launcher](https://oliverbetz.de/pages/Artikel/Portable-Perl-Applications) which leverages Strawberry Perl.
+This module uses the new (as of version 12.88) official Windows installation, which depends on [Oliver Betz's portable Perl launcher](https://oliverbetz.de/pages/Artikel/Portable-Perl-Applications) and Strawberry Perl.
 [Read more here.](https://oliverbetz.de/pages/Artikel/ExifTool-for-Windows)

 ## Versioning